swcarpentry/git-novice/07-github.md

 [BitBucket](http://bitbucket.org) or
 [GitLab](http://gitlab.com/)
 to hold those master copies;
-we'll explore the pros and cons of using hosting services like these in the final section of this lesson.
+we'll explore the pros and cons of using a hosting service later in the lesson.

 Let's start by sharing the changes we've made to our current project with the world.
 Log in to GitHub,